Fayetteville Policies and Procedures 203.2

 1. Nothing in this policy shall be construed as creating rights or obligations in excess of any requirements of applicable law and regulations.

-2. Any questions regarding interpretation of this policy and procedures can be referred to OEOC at (479) 575-4019.
+2. Any questions regarding interpretation of this policy and procedures can be referred to the University’s Title IX Coordinator.

-[i]These are examples of possible accommodations, but the type received is based on the particular facts of each individual request (on a case-by-case basis).
+[2] See 29 C.F.R. § 1636.3(i) (listing examples of Reasonable Accommodations).
+Possible accommodations are based on the particular facts of each individual (case-by-case basis).
 Reasonable Accommodations do not include personal use items needed to accomplish daily activities.

 June 27, 2023